interspecifics/hyperobject_ontology/README.md

   - Maintains unique ID for master-slave communication
   - Reads video metadata from videos.json
   - Manages display settings and video rendering

+### Video Reproduction Cluster

+The project includes a multi-display video playback system that synchronizes videos across 4 Raspberry Pi devices:

+- 1 Master node that also runs Display 1 (horizontal or vertical)
+- 1 Additional horizontal display node
+- 1 Additional vertical display node

+For detailed setup and configuration:
+- See [cluster setup instructions](cluster_scripts/README.md) for hardware setup, network configuration and installation steps
+- See [video orchestration process](cluster_scripts/video_orchestration_process.txt) for details on the synchronization system and playback coordination

 ### ToDo